Abacoa, Florida: Public Schools

 Abacoa is served by Palm Beach County Public Schools: the Lighthouse Elementary School (K-2), Beacon Cove Intermediate School (3-5), Independence Middle School (6-8), Jupiter Middle School (6-8), Jupiter High, and William T. Dwyer High School (assignment to middle and high school varies by neighborhood, though a choice program is available for students who have a preference).
 Florida Atlantic University High School has an Abacoa campus and offers a simultaneous high school and bachelor's degree.
 Palm Beach County runs magnet schools for students with specialized interests and abilities.
 These include programs within standard schools as well as standalone magnet schools such as the Alexander W. Dreyfoos School of the Arts and Suncoast, a school with a focus on math, science, and engineering.

 Recreation

 Abacoa is home to a community park, which includes a football field, playground, basketball area, and skate park.
 Abacoa has four clay tennis courts, free to use on a first-come first-served basis.
 The Abacoa Golf Club is a public 18-hole course.
 It's a 12-minute drive to the Juno Beach Pier along Donald Ross Road.
 Jupiter's own beach, which starts just north of the Juno Beach Pier, is popular for kiteboarding.

 Shopping

 The Abacoa Town Center is home to multiple restaurants, a coffee shop, a barber shop, dance and martial arts studios, an escape room, and a handful of specialty stores (as of 2024, these included a bridal shop, a bicycle shop, and a trading card store).
 Major retailers on the edges of Abacoa include CVS and a Publix supermarket.
 Home Depot is across Donald Ross Rd. from Abacoa in the Alton Mall.

+Employers

+Major employers near Abacoa include Florida Power & Light/NextEra (US HQ), Carrier (global HQ), Aerojet Rocketdyne, Florida Atlantic University, Max Planck Institute, UF Scripps, Jupiter Medical Center, Cleveland Clinic, Zimmer Biomet, and PSM (a Jupiter-founded division of Hanwha that does gas turbine work).